RobotFormAndFunction/Springtail_microrobot/README.md

 </details>

 ## Mechanical hardware
 The files required for cutting the spring tail is [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/tree/main/Mechanical%20Hardware).
-Other mechanical components are listed in the BOM.
+Other mechanical components are listed in the BOM in the mechanical hardware, along with a video of assembly.

 # Software specification
 The microrobot software was written in Embedded C using PlatformIO and programmed with the Tiny Programming Interface from Atmel using the Atmel-ICE.
 The source code is available [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/tree/main/Software)